 Why most careers stall — and what actually determines whether impact grows

-Over the years a simple model began to form — not from theory first, but from watching how careers actually unfold.
 As people progress, their impact changes.
 And as impact changes, the kind of communication required changes with it.
-Or maybe it works the other way: communication improves, and impact follows.
+Or perhaps it works the other way: communication develops, and impact follows.
+The relationship runs in both directions.

-The model has four levels.
-Not everyone moves through all of them.
+Not everyone moves through all four levels.
 Not everyone wants to.
 But the pattern holds across enough careers — and enough organisations — to be worth naming clearly.

 Level one — Contributor

-Most of us begin here.
+Most of us begin here, and many of the best practitioners never leave — nor should they.
 We exchange time, energy, and attention for pay.
 We solve problems placed in front of us.
 We deliver value within a defined boundary.
 This stage matters.
 It builds competence.
 It teaches craft.
+The world needs skilled contributors far more than it needs people restlessly climbing for its own sake.

-But it has a ceiling that effort cannot raise.
+But the contributor level has a structural ceiling that effort alone cannot raise.

-Level two — Manager
+Level two — Enabler

 The first multiplier appears here.
 Impact no longer comes solely from personal output but from enabling others.
-Work moves through people rather than being carried alone.
+Work moves through other people rather than being carried alone.

-Communication shifts substantially at this level.
+Communication shifts substantially at this level — and the shift is not incremental, it is categorical.
 Clarity matters more than effort.
-Conflict appears in ways it did not before.
-Politics, alignment, and trust become core responsibilities rather than background noise.
-The ability to listen — genuinely, attentively — becomes a capability that directly determines results.
+The ability to listen — genuinely, attentively — becomes a capability that directly determines results rather than a background courtesy.

 Level three — Systemic thinking

-As soon as I started working on the system rather than in it — finding ways to improve how work flowed, identifying the leverage points in an organisation, helping businesses see what was blocking them — my consulting work took off.
+As soon as I started working on the system rather than in it — finding ways to improve how work flowed, identifying the leverage points in an organisation, helping businesses see what was blocking them — the nature of my consulting work changed.
+The impact stopped being proportional to personal effort.
+You can make a ten-times improvement to the health of a business by identifying and removing one systemic problem.
+That is a different kind of contribution to doing ten times more work.

-Level four — Creativity
+Level four — Creator

 I attended a company event once where an external speaker presented ideas that were not meaningfully different from my own thinking.
 What was different was what he had done with them — written about them, spoken about them, made them visible.
 He earned more in that forty-five minute talk than I did in a month.
 That gap was not intelligence.
 It was expression.

-That takes communication skills, yes, but it also takes a specific kind of courage: the willingness to be visible, to be wrong publicly, and to keep going anyway.
+That takes communication skills, yes.
+But it also takes a specific kind of courage: the willingness to be visible, to be wrong publicly, and to keep going anyway.

 Communication as the multiplier at every level